Machu Picchu. Department of Cusco, Urubamba Province, Peru Travel And Tour Pictures, Photos, And Information. The Sacred Plaza.

 View Larger Map

 View Of Machu Picchu Sacred Area.
 The Intihuatana, or the 'Hitching Post of the Sun'.
 Machu Picchu.
-Department of Cusco, Urubamba Province, Peru Travel And Tour Pictures, Photos, And Information.
 The Sacred Plaza.
+Department of Cusco, Urubamba Province, Peru Travels And Tours Pictures, Photos, Images, & Reviews.

 Machu Picchu: Discription Of Main Features.